 - B. A. (Honours), Trent University, Department of Native Studies (2003)

 Darryl Leroux teaches courses in social theory, critical race theory, studies of colonialism, multiculturalism and the politics of social memory.
 He has taught previously at Carleton University and at the University of Ottawa, in both English and French.
-His peer-reviewed book, tentatively titled Distorted Descent: Whiteness and the Desire to Become Indigenous, will be published in September 2019.
+His peer-reviewed book Distorted Descent: White Claims to Indigenous Identity, was published in September 2019.

 His research interests revolve around three main themes:

 - He received a three-year Social Science and Humanities Research Council (SSHRC) Insight Grant in 2016 to study the connections between national genomics and genealogy in Quebec.
-The project seeks to understand whether and/or in which ways newer DNA-based technologies are interacting with older blood-based ones to redefine understandings of race and racism.
-The project employs conventional ethnographic research in three regions of Quebec, as well as a dynamic "virtual" ethonography component that includes online genealogy forums.
+The project sought to understand whether and/or in which ways newer DNA-based technologies are interacting with older blood-based ones to redefine understandings of race and racism.
+The project employed conventional ethnographic research in three regions of Quebec, as well as a dynamic "virtual" ethnography component that includes online genealogy forums.

-- As part of his work on the politics of race, racism, and colonialism in Quebec and French Canada, he studies the social, political, and legal dynamics that have led French-descendant people to increasingly claim Indigenous identities over the past decade-and-a-half.
+- As part of his ongoing work on the politics of race, racism, and colonialism in Quebec and French Canada, he studies the social, political, and legal dynamics that have led French-descendant people to increasingly claim Indigenous identities over the past decade-and-a-half.
 In particular, he seeks to record and understand the work of so-called metis organizations in Quebec, which often openly oppose existing Indigenous peoples' rights and/or claims.